jarrodsb/DSPS_JBieber/HW9/README.md

 A histogram of Cepheid variables identified in the Gaia DR3 dataset over G -band magnitudes, compared with those previously identified in literature.
 From this paper: https://arxiv.org/abs/2206.06207

-Lie Factor of 1, clear labeling, no Chart Junk
+Reasons why this is a good plot include that it has a Lie Factor (aka Effect Size) of 1, it is clearly labeled, and it has no Chart Junk.
+It is also representing a managable (less than 7) number of pieces of information.
+Specifically, there are only 4 elements depicted in the plot legend.